A spicy, vegan white pizza with creamy, dairy-free truffle cream. Topped with roasted broccoli rabe, sun dried tomatoes & shiitake mushrooms.

 My favourite dinner night, when it’s just me and my man staying in, is homemade pizza night.
 I don’t need to tell you that pizza is basically the world’s most perfect food.
-When it’s warm enough outside, I usually place my pizza stone on the grates of our grill, and blast the thing to high.
-This cooking method goes very well with ice cold rosé.
-In this colder season though, we’re grateful for the residual heat beaming from the oven after the pizza has been long-devoured.
+This vegan white pizza has been our go-to lately.
+When it’s warm enough outside, I usually place my pizza stone on the grates of our grill and blast the thing to high.
+In colder seasons though, we’re grateful for the residual heat beaming from the oven after the pizza has been long-devoured.
 See?
 The most perfect food.

 The thing though: I find the process of stretching the dough, flouring the counter/my entire kitchen, and transferring the pre-baked pizza to be sorta stressful.
 I always wind up with way too much flour on the bottom of my pizza.
 The move from peel to stone makes a big, flour-y mess too.
 I solved this issue for myself recently though, and even though my tip is probably common sense to most, I felt pretty smart when it hit me.